gitlabhq/gitlab-runner/docs/executors/ssh.md

 by executing commands over SSH.

 NOTE:
-GitLab Runner will use the `git lfs` command if [Git LFS](https://git-lfs.github.com) is installed on the remote machine.
+GitLab Runner uses the `git lfs` command if [Git LFS](https://git-lfs.github.com) is installed on the remote machine.
-Ensure Git LFS is up-to-date on any remote systems where GitLab Runner will run using SSH executor.
+Ensure Git LFS is up-to-date on any remote systems where GitLab Runner runs using SSH executor.

 ## Overview